pnopjp/jmeter-plugins/docs/configurations.md

 ## Azure Service Bus Connection

 Create a connection to the Azure Service Bus with the settings specified in this.
 The connection created by this configuration will be used by the "Azure Service Bus Sampler".

+Works with Apache JMeter™ v5.4.1 or later.

 ### How to install